moorepants/learn-multibody-dynamics/lagrange.rst

 Lagrange's vs Kane's
 ====================

-The is book has now thought to alternatives to the Newton-Euler method: Kane's method and Lagrange's method.
+The is book has now presented two alternatives to the Newton-Euler method: Kane's method and Lagrange's method.
 This raises the questions: when should each alternative method be used?

-For constrained systems, Kane's method has the advantage that the equations of motion are given for a set of independent generalized velocities only.
+For constrained systems, Kane's method has the advantage that the equations of motion are given for a set of independent generalized speeds only.
 This can give rise to simplified equations, additional insight, and numerically more efficient simulation.
 This also gives the benefit that Lagrange multipliers are not needed when solving constrained systems with Kane's method.